 - Stand upright holding a dumbbell in each hand with the weights pointing out at hip level and your wrists facing each other

 - Draw your elbows upwards and outwards to the side until they are slightly above shoulder-height.

 - Slowly lower your arms and hands to your starting position.
 Your elbows should be all that moves.

 Start with 8 reps, building to 2 or 3 sets of 8 to 12 reps as you become stronger.

 Lose Back Fat Summary

 Now that you know how to lose back fat, start working towards your goal.
-If you follow the above tips and you are consistent, you should be able to start losing back fat in around four weeks.
+Modify your diet if need be, increase your level of physical activity. and do the above exercises every second day.
+If you are consistent, you should start losing back fat in around four weeks.